pyca/cryptography/docs/installation.rst

 If you prefer to compile it yourself you'll need to have OpenSSL installed.
 You can compile OpenSSL yourself as well or use `a binary distribution`_.
-Be sure to download the proper version for your architecture and Python (VC2010 works for Python 2.7 while VC2015 is required for 3.5 and above).
+Be sure to download the proper version for your architecture and Python (VC2015 is required for 3.6 and above).
 Wherever you place your copy of OpenSSL you'll need to set the ``LIB`` and ``INCLUDE`` environment variables to include the proper locations.
 For example:

 .. code-block:: console